-These might come as a result of street collections, postal campaigns, cold-calling, web advertising or email marketing.
-All donations must be recorded, whether cash, check, money transfer or internet payment.
+- Donations: These might come as a result of street collections, postal campaigns, cold-calling, web advertising or email marketing.
+All donations must be recorded, whether cash, cheque, money transfer or internet payment.

-Time is money, and must be accounted for as such.
-That's especially true if it adds value to your organization, or if the person concerned has a special skill such as bookkeeping.
+- Volunteer time: Time is money, and must be accounted for as such.
+That's especially true if it adds value to your organisation, or if the person concerned has a special skill such as bookkeeping.

-Larger nonprofit organizations might buy investments such as stocks or land.
+- Investments: Larger non-profit organisations might buy investments such as shares or land.
 There are rules about this, so check your tax office for details.

 Think like a regular business

-Just because you're running a not-for-profit company doesn't mean you can't strive to make your business successful.
-The more efficiently you run your organization, the better the service you'll be able to provide to the people who need it.
+Just because you're running a non-profit business doesn't mean you can't strive to make your business successful.
+The more efficiently you run your organisation, the better the service you'll be able to provide to the people who need it.
 Here are some ideas:

-A nonprofit organization doesn't technically have an owner.
+A non-profit organisation doesn't technically have an owner.
 But it does still have people in positions of responsibility, such as the secretary or treasurer.
-It's important that these people fulfilll their roles to the best of their abilities.
+It's important that these people fulfill their roles to the best of their abilities.
 So make sure you hire well.

 You're not technically trying to make a profit.
 But if you collect more in revenues than you spend, that extra money can be either reinvested or spent on extra services or facilities.

 Network with business owners, talk to advisors and your peers.
-Learn about opportunities to raise money for your nonprofit company or improve the services you offer.
+Learn about opportunities to raise money for your non-profit business or improve the services you offer.

-The people receiving your company's services can be considered as customers.
+The people receiving your business’s services can be considered as customers.
 Whether it's the members of the club you run or the recipients of your charitable services, talk to them.
-Find out what they really need from you, then tailor your organization to match.
+Find out what they really need from you, then tailor your organisation to match.

 Choose good accounting software to keep an eye on the numbers

-Just like any other business, a nonprofit company is best run with one eye on the accounts.
+Just like any other business, a non-profit business is best run with one eye on the accounts.
 If you have the right accounting package you'll be able to do this easily.
 Look for these accounting features:

 You might want to track things like accounts receivable ratios, liquidity graphs, monthly timelines of income and expenditure and other useful statistics.
 High quality accounting software will let you do this, with a 'dashboard' of useful numbers that you can access quickly and easily.

-Many nonprofit organizations are tight on money with no fixed office space, so they need to have employees working remotely.
+Many non-profit organisations are tight on money with no fixed office space, so they need to have employees working remotely.
 Cloud-based software make perfect sense here, allowing your accountant or bookkeeper to update the accounts wherever they happen to be.

-There are advantages to running a not-for-profit organization.
+There are advantages to running a non-profit organisation.
 Obviously the big one is not having to pay tax on net income (subject to local laws).

 By following best practices and carefully monitoring all the money received and spent, you'll be able to serve those people well – and make a real difference to their lives.